One-on-One Peer Tutoring

 - Both excused and unexcused absences are considered an absence.

 - Sessions are a minimum of 50 minutes on the same day and time each week.

 - Rescheduling sessions are to be kept at a minimum and are contingent on the tutor’s availability

 A peer tutor meets with participants weekly.
 Because of this consistent contact, a peer tutor often becomes an important person in participants’ lives.
-Therefore, it is mandatory that a peer tutor be professional and cognizant of the roles that they play.
-A successful peer tutor is a helper, a role-model, and a TRIO SES & STEM representative.
+Therefore, it is mandatory that peer tutors be professional and cognizant of the roles that they play.
+A successful peer tutor is a helper, a role model, and a TRIO SES & STEM representative.

 We cannot guarantee that a tutor will be found for all tutoring requests, especially junior-senior level courses or for students with limited time availability.
 We encourage TRIO students to meet with faculty/instructors during office hours and utilize campus resources such as course help rooms and supplemental instruction/ group tutoring provided by the University Academic Support Centers.